anbuchelva/blog/source/_posts/integrate-netlify-cms-with-hexo.md

 #### Building Sites
 You might have used `hexo g` or `hexo generate` command to build the site.
 Though, the CMS wouldn't load.
 Refer the following portion that fixes a bug.

-##### Fixing Bug in config.yml
+##### Fixing Bug in rendering CMS Admin
 I had an issue after making all the above configurations and I was unable to access the CMS page by visiting /admin page.
 Found that, the `source/admin/config.yml` is renamed as `public/admin/config.json` with some modification after building the site.
-So I had to copy this file from `source/admin/config.yml` as  `public/admin/config.yml`.
-I had to do this step once Netlify CI build the site.

-So, I have put this code in the `package.json` file as {% label @script %}.
-Refer my `package.json` file from line number 8 to 10.
-The script should be called after building the site.
-So I use `hexo g && npm run netlify-cms` to build the site.
+This can be fixed by adding admin folder contents in the `skip_render` option of hexo {% label @config.yml %} file.

-{% code package.json %}
+{% code config.yml %}
-{
-  "name": "hexo-site",
-  "version": "0.0.0",
-  "private": true,
-  "hexo": {
-    "version": "3.8.0"
-  },
-  "scripts": {
-    "netlify-cms": "cp source/admin/config.yml public/admin/config.yml"
-  },
-  "dependencies": {
-    "hexo": "^3.8.0",
-    "hexo-filter-optimize": "^0.2.5",
-    "hexo-generator-archive": "^0.1.5",
-    "hexo-generator-better-sitemap": "^0.1.1",
-    "hexo-generator-category": "^0.1.3",
-    "hexo-generator-feed": "^1.2.2",
-    "hexo-generator-index": "^0.2.1",
-    "hexo-generator-searchdb": "^1.0.8",
-    "hexo-generator-tag": "^0.2.0",
-    "hexo-renderer-ejs": "^0.3.1",
-    "hexo-renderer-markdown-it-plus": "^1.0.4",
-    "hexo-renderer-stylus": "^0.3.3",
-    "hexo-server": "^0.3.3",
-    "hexo-symbols-count-time": "^0.4.4",
-    "markdown-it-emoji": "^1.4.0"
-  }
-}
+skip_render: admin/*
 {% endcode %}

 ##### Configure netlify.toml for Building Sites

+{% note default %}This section is optional one.{% endnote %}
 You can add build commands in the Site settings of Netlify page.
 However, you may configure additional steps by creating `netlify.toml` file in the root of the site folder.

 {% code netlify.toml %}
 [build]
   publish = "public/"
-  command = "hexo clean && hexo g && npm run netlify-cms" environment = {NODE_ENV = "8.10.0"}
+  command = "hexo clean && hexo g" environment = {NODE_ENV = "8.10.0"}
 {% endcode %}